levvvy/levvvy/README.md

 # Hi there! 👋

-I'm Levvy, a software developer passionate about creating things that help people.
+I'm Levvvy, a software developer passionate about creating things that help people.
 My interests lie in a broad range of fields, from web development to machine learning, and I'm always eager to learn more.

 ## 🔭 Current projects